spryker/spryker-docs/docs/dg/dev/zed-api/tutorial-using-zed-api.md

 {% endinfo_block %}

-## 1. Create a simple Zed module with controller
+## 1. Create a Zed module with controller

-Create a new module Api in `Pyz/Zed` scope.
+Create a new module Api in the `Pyz/Zed` scope.

 It is a good practice to version an API, so create a controller `V1Controller` in this module.
 At this point, the module contains one file – the controller, and looks as follows: